 This site celebrates diversity in gaming.
-Specifically, we appreciate that different people play games differently, and some of these gaming practices are amazingly intricate and esoteric.
+Specifically, we appreciate that different people make and play games differently, and some of these gaming practices are amazingly intricate and esoteric.
 We feature amazing stories about gaming practice, highlighting the awesomeness in all of us as we make meaning and sense of the (gaming) world through struggle, rebellion, and the arcane.

 We had an initial call for submissions in 2015 and decided to go digital since we started seeing a diversity in form as well as stories and felt that a website would allow for a more open format.
 We hope to feature long-form essays, short pieces, academic-leaning esoterica, videos, and other media.
 Bring it on!